DanielBarie/FritzingBuild/README.md

 see modified release.sh script.
 But: building the parts database needs a GUI?
 Well, we'll have to run this with a GUI, then.

+Qt platform plugins are located at `/usr/local/Qt-6.6.1/plugins/platforms` after building qt.
+But no wayland, no xcb? check build logs...

 Don't choose 23.10 because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu```
 But since we're at it...
 Ubuntu 23.10.01